-The United States Department of Justice "define[s] domestic violence as a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain power and control over another intimate partner.
-Domestic violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person."
+The United States Department of Justice defines domestic violence (DV) as, "a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain power and control over another intimate partner.
+DV can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person".2

-There are also links between domestic violence (DV) and human trafficking (HT).
-The use of power and control to dominate survivors are tactics that both batterers and traffickers use.
-Individuals who are trafficked can experience multiple victimizations, including sexual exploitation, forced labor, and domestic servitude.
+There are also links between DV and Human Trafficking (HT).
+The use of power and control to dominate survivors are tactics that both batterers and traffickers use.3 Individuals who are trafficked can experience multiple victimizations, including sexual exploitation, forced labor, and domestic servitude.4